Are Manufacturer Certified Cars Better Than the Average Used Car?

 Never take out a used car loan without seeing a vehicle history report.
 Most used car dealerships are more than willing to provide these reports to you, but you may need to ask.
 Any past issues that might be red flags will show up on these reports.

-Any good used car dealer will offer an extended service plan or warranty to buyers in an effort to provide an extra level of protection in case something needs repaired on the used car at some point in the future.
-As long as you have a warranty for your used car, you will likely be in just as good of shape as you would be if you were to purchase a manufacturer certified car.
+Any good used car dealer will offer a service plan or warranty to buyers in an effort to provide an extra level of protection in case something needs repaired on the used car at some point in the future.

 No matter what kind of used car you buy, there is no guarantee that the vehicle will remain in perfect running shape for an extended period of time.
 As long as the used car dealer you buy from provides you with a vehicle history report, performs a car inspection, and offers you a warranty, you'll likely remain protected from major problems.